Improving Facade Parsing with Vision Transformers and Line Integration: Method

 \subsubsection{Filtering and Revision}

-We manually define some policies to filter line segments $G$, transforming lines into a quad that can perfectly frame out each window.
+We manually define some policies to filter line segments $G$, transforming lines into a quad that can perfectly frame out each facade element.
 We set the minimum external rectangle from each $b$ as the anchor, and the filtering is organized as follows:

 where $E \in \mathbb{R}^{B \times R}$ serves as a record, indicating the assigned line segments to each anchor's edge.
 The circular pair calculation between $G$ and $F$ is denoted by $\oint$.
 The function $\Xi[\cdot]$ computes each $j$ using four anchor edges, employing two threshold functions, $\Delta(\cdot)$ and $\Theta(\cdot)$, with threshold values $\delta$ (default as 20) and $\theta$ (default as 0.1), respectively.
 These functions are responsible for distance and angle calculations.
 Line segments far from the anchor are discarded, while the remaining segments are assigned to their respective edges based on the angle.
-It is important to note that each edge can only accommodate a single line segment with the smallest distance.
+It is important to note that each edge can only accommodate a single line segment with the smallest distance (we only keep the longest line among all qualified candidates).
 In cases where no satisfactory line segment is found for an edge, a blank value is recorded.

-The function $\Psi(\cdot)$ is responsible for integrating the four line segments associated with each edge of the anchor, resulting in the formation of a new external rectangle (shown in Fig. \ref{Filtering}).
+The function $\Psi(\cdot)$ is responsible for integrating the four line segments associated with each edge of the anchor, resulting in the formation of a new external rectangle (shown in Figure \ref{Filtering}).
 However, if an anchor exhibits a blank edge, we discard it for further consideration.
-This is due to the inability to accurately determine the window's shape in such cases.
+This is due to the inability to accurately determine the facade element's shape in such cases.
 As a result, the record for this particular anchor is deemed invalid and is subsequently skipped in the subsequent stages of the revision process.

 For the revision, we directly use $E$ to replace the window region in $\hat{y}$ correspondingly.
 Thus, the final mask prediction for the facade is $y$.